featured image

 - Maintain a calm, grounded tone`;

-// Topic-specific additions are keyed to a union type — not a string.
+// Topic prompts are keyed to a union type, not a plain string.

-// TypeScript will error if you try to access a key that doesn't exist.
+// TypeScript will error if you access a key that doesn't exist.

 export const TOPIC_PROMPTS: Record<MindfulnessTopic, string> = {